AndreiCiubotaruB/CrossoverJenga/README.md

 Movement is done simply
 Popup management can be improved
 Popups can be changed to 3D space
-!!!!!Input fairly messy can be simplified
+Input fairly messy can be simplified